Xdecosee/cs2102group31/README.md

 5. Node Modules related to database are pg and dotenv(for keeping database url).

-6. Session values (e.g. user uid) can be requested though using req.user.{field_name} in your js files for the parameters of the sql statements.
+6. **Session values** (e.g. user uid) can be requested though using req.user.{field_name} in your js files for the parameters of the sql statements.
 A list of session values can be found under /auth/init.js

 ### [IMPT] SQL Select + HTML Table, SQL Insert + HTML Forms

-For an easy start, use HTML Tables for select statments and HTML Forms to do insert statements.
+For an easy start, use HTML Tables for select statments and HTML Forms to do insert, update statements.
+For delete, we ignore it.

 ### [IMPT] Debugging Tip